Son La Former Prison & Museum

 How To Get There

-Son La Prison is at the center of Son La town, about 7 hours from Hanoi.
-The best way to visit this Northwestern mountain province is with an organized tour.
+Son La Prison is conveniently located in the center of Son La town, approximately 7 hours away by road from Hanoi.
+The most advisable way to explore this Northwestern mountain province is by joining an organized tour, which provides a comprehensive experience with knowledgeable guides and safe transportation.

 Useful Information